unfetter-discover/unfetter-insight/README.md

 ![Babelfish logo](http://mjmobbs.com/wp-content/uploads/2010/08/babel.jpg)

-**Unfetter Insight** performs natural language processing and analysis to detect possible ATT&CK Patterns.
+**Unfetter Insight** Performs natural language processing and analysis to detect possible ATT&CK Patterns.
+Unfetter insight currently accepts files with the following extensions: .txt, .pdf, and .html .

 ### Starting

-In order to make it work you need [Docker](https://docs.docker.com).
+In order to run babelfish you will need [Docker](https://docs.docker.com).

-Once you've your docker environment ready, download the tar file from the disc, un-tar the files, go into the unfetter-insight directory, and compose the flask.
+Once you have finished setting up your docker environment, clone the unfetter-insight project from GitHub, and proceed to build the docker images:

 ```sh
 $ git clone https://github.com/unfetter-discover/unfetter-insight.git